 In fact, poker is also the hot topic in many of the big films.
 Talking of films, the most recent one of them being Runner Runner, a poker film starring Ben Affleck and Justin Timberlake.
 Ben Affleck is actually playing off-screen as well.
 Already back in 2004 he won the California State Poker Championship, giving poker a huge boost of coverage.
 Thanks to the positive media coverage, most people now like the game more than actually winning cash at the end of it.

-Many have suggested that the boom of online poker has gone, but many are likely to disagree.
+Many have suggested that the poker boom is over, but many are likely to disagree.
 That being said, the WSOP is no longer growing in size and many poker TV program ratings are down.
 Maybe poker has hit its peak and stability is all that is really needed.

 One thing's for sure - the largest online poker sites still receive a lot of traffic and even online poker's darkest hour - the Black Friday - couldn't change that.
 And what's the online poker best site today?
 That you have to find out for yourself.